DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 There's also other possible issues, like bad port forwarding towards docker host.

 *extra info:*</br>
-`docker exec -w /etc/caddy caddy caddy reload` reloads config.
+`docker exec -w /etc/caddy caddy caddy reload` reloads config if you made changes and want them to take effect.

 # Caddy more info and various configurations